-Under certain situations where MISO is the logical source for compliance verification, Compliance Services may provide our customers with individualized attestations.
-If this is the case, please complete the attestation request form and contact Compliance Services.
+Under certain situations where MISO is the logical source for compliance verification, Standards and Assurance may provide our customers with individualized attestations.
+If this is the case, please complete the attestation request form and contact Standards and Assurance.

 Find compliance-related resources most requested by MISO stakeholders below.
-For compliance and standards development questions or comments contact Compliance Services.
-Access the Compliance FAQ for additional information.
+For compliance and standards development questions or comments contact Standards and Assurance.